Emin-Gurer/express-middleware/README.md

 - Third party middlewares
 - Custom middlewares

-There is also fake route protection middleware name `verifyPassword()`
+There is also fake route protection middleware named `verifyPassword()`